st9ph8n/sdlGamedev/README.md

 # sdlGamedev
-# to build, cmake .. , the cmake --build .
+# to build, cmake .. , then cmake --build .